At a Glance

 At APU, we recognize there is more to your life than graduate school.
 You have other responsibilities, including work.
 That is why the MFT Program was thoughtfully designed so you can work while completing your degree.
 The program offers most courses in blocks of time, typically between 4-10 p.m., reducing your required days on campus during the week.

 Back to top

 About Our Students

 The MFT program student body consists of roughly 75 percent female students and 25 percent male students.
 Half enter straight from undergraduate work, and approximately 80 percent work while they complete their degree.
-Lecture classes consist of 25-30 students, and clinical settings average 12-15 students.
-The enrollment includes African-American, Asian, Caucasian, and Latino students.
+Lecture classes consist of 25-30 students, and clinical settings average 8-10 students.
+A diverse enrollment includes African-American, Asian, Caucasian, Latino, and other students.

 What Are They Doing Now?

 Graduates from APU's MFT Program put their degrees to work in a variety of fulfilling careers.
 The following list highlights just a few of the roles they enjoy:

 - Church counseling center administrators

 Read what program graduates have to say about their APU MFT experience.